MetLifeLegalPlans/pdf-gen/README.md

 [
   {
     "example_anchor1": [
+      [
         579.046875,
         208.38
+      ]
     ],
     "example_anchor2": [
+      [
         427.354,
         305.21879
+      ],
+      [
+        430.5,
+        106.25
       ]
+    ]
   },
   {
     "example_anchor3": [
+      [
         123.4,
         654.321
       ]
+    ]
   }
 ]
 ```
 Given an id from `convert-with-metadata/`, this endpoint will return a JSON list of all pages in the associated PDF, each with a list of anchors and their x/y coordinates on that page.

 The data is structured as an array of pages, each represented as an object.
-Each page object will have properties with the names of each anchor on that page, and each anchor will have an array of x/y coordinates, represented as floats.
+Each page object will have properties with the names of each anchor on that page, and each anchor will have a 2D array of x/y coordinates, represented as floats.

 ---